-In the case of excessive absences, parents will be contacted by letter and will be referred to the Juvenile Court Services.

-NOTE:

-Students are required to be present at school more than half of the day on the day of a school function in order to attend.
-School functions include, but are not limited to, district athletic events, dances, field trips, and parties.
+Parents will be sent a letter denoting excessive absences, and they will be referred to the Juvenile Court System or Division of Family Services.
+NOTE: Students are required to be present at school more than half of the day on the day of a school function in order to attend.
+School functions include, but are not limited to, district athletic events, dances, and parties.
 (MSHSAA rules concerning full-day attendance apply if the student is an athlete.)
 If a student goes home ill during the school day, he/she will not be allowed to attend.